pingcap/docs/optimizer-hints.md

 ### LEADING(t1_name [, tl_name ...])

-The `LEADING(t1_name [, tl_name ...])` hint reminds the optimizer that, when generating the execution plan, to determine the order of multiple table joins according to the order of table names specified in the hint.
+The `LEADING(t1_name [, tl_name ...])` hint reminds the optimizer that, when generating the execution plan, to determine the order of multi-table joins according to the order of table names specified in the hint.
 For example:

 {{< copyable "sql" >}}